ynput/Nodz/API_MIGRATION_GUIDE.md

 - [ ] Add error handling with new exception types
 - [ ] Test all functionality with the new API
 - [ ] Update documentation and comments
-- [ ] Consider using new features (graph analysis, validation, etc.)
+- [ ] Consider using new features (graph analysis, validation, node groups, etc.)

 ---